-Looks like Valentine’s Day 2021 is another stay-at-home holiday.
-You’ll need some kid-friendly movies to watch with the kiddos that center on love but not too heavy on it.
+If you’re staying home for Valentine’s Day 2024 and cuddling up with loved ones, you’ll need some kid-friendly Valentine’s Day movies to watch with the kiddos that center on love but aren’t too romantic.
 Ranging from little ones to teens, we’re sticking with PG-13 movies or less.
-Here is a list of some of my favorite Valentine’s Day movies for kids and teens.
+Here is a list of the best Valentine’s Day movies for kids and teens.

 High School Musical